networq/website/updatingNQ.md

 If this command is successful, you'll find a `packages/` directory in your `holacracy-repository`.

-If this command is not successfull, perhaps it can't properly run `git` from the command-line.
+If this command is not successful, perhaps it can't properly run `git` from the command-line.
 Try running `git --help` to check.. if that doesn't work, consult the git windows documentation to see how to make that work.

 ------